alexander-korolkov/scorewarrior/README.md

 The yaml contract located here: `/contract/api.yaml`

 # Tests
 Some tests could be found in `/app/tests`.
-I will add more shortly.

 # Commands
 The custom command to create new editor: